johnisanerd/johnisanerd/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on semiconductors, and AI.
-- 🌱 I’m currently learning semiconductors, and AI.
-- 🤔 I’m looking for help with artificial intelligence and generative artificial intelligence.
+- 🤔 I’m looking for project in AI and GenAI.
 - 💬 Ask me about VC investing, national security, and semiconductors.
-- 📫 How to reach me: Twitter.
+- 📫 How to reach me: [Twitter/X](https://x.com/johnisanerd/).
+- 🌱 I’m fascinated by semiconductors, and AI.